How Does Satellite Internet Work?

 - Weather sealing for outdoor installations

-All satellite systems must be installed professionally per federal regulations, but HughesNet offers free professional installation as part of all of its leasing packages.
-You can lease or own your equipment, but when you lease it, you can get software updates to your equipment as a provision of the lease.
+All satellite systems must be installed professionally, but HughesNet offers free professional installation as part of all of its leasing packages.
+You can lease or own your equipment.
+When you lease it, you can get software updates to your equipment as a provision of the lease.

-Wi-Fi is also part of your HughesNet satellite Internet connection, which means your entire household can enjoy fast, reliable satellite Internet on any wireless device, such as a cell phone or tablet.
-This is built right in to your equipment and guarantees you download speeds suitable for streaming movies, online gaming, downloads, and video calls.
+Wi-Fi is also part of your HughesNet satellite Internet connection, which means your entire household can enjoy fast, reliable satellite Internet on any wireless device such as a cell phone or tablet.
+This Wi-Fi networking is built right into your equipment, and the technician will even hook up two of your devices as part of your installation.